 First stage of the Beacons Way

 The first days walk will bring you to Llanthony Prior the location of THE WAIN HOUSE bunkhouse.
 A comfortable self catering bunkhouse within walking distance of two pubs.
 It sleeps up to 16 and is available for group bookings only.

 Second stage of the Beacons Way

 Third stage of the Beacons Way

 The STAR BUNKHOUSE at Bwlch is situated right on the Beacons Way long-distance footpath in the gap between the Black Mountains and the Central Beacons mountain range.
-The route passes right by the bunkhouse on day three, making it an ideal overnight stop on day three.
-The bunkhouse welcomes individuals, couples and groups and makes a great place to meet and swap stories with fellow travelers.
+The route passes right by the bunkhouse on day three, making it an ideal overnight stop.
+The bunkhouse welcomes individuals, couples, and groups and makes a great place to meet and swap stories with fellow travelers.

 Fourth stage of the Beacons Way

 The fifth section of the Beacons Way

 The fifth section of the walk completes at Craig Y Nos Country Park.
-The country park was once the gardens of CRAIG Y NOS CASTLE, an usual building with a fascinating history.
-Unknown to many the castle has its own bunkhouse, providing accommodation in twin rooms with fully made up beds for up to 21 people.
+The country park was once the gardens of CRAIG Y NOS CASTLE, an unusual building with a fascinating history.
+Unknown to many the castle has its own bunkhouse, providing accommodation in twin rooms with fully made-up beds for up to 21 people.
 The bunkhouse can be hired for sole use by walking groups or a room at a time by individuals.
-It has some basic self catering facilities and the restaurant in the Castle provides lovely meals.
+It has some basic self-catering facilities and the restaurant in the Castle provides lovely meals.
 Guests of the bunkhouse are welcome to spend their evening in the Castle Bar which has a huge log burner and stunning views over the river.